sqlxpert/lights-off-aws/README.md

 - Stop, restart and back up EC2 instances and RDS/Aurora databases with cron-style schedules in their tags.

-- Set, and view, AWS Backup schedules in resource tags, not central backup plans.
+- Set and view AWS Backup schedules in resource tags, not central backup plans.

 - Easily deploy this solution across multiple AWS accounts and regions.